 COURT RESULTS: Round-up of cases from 1066 Country

-The following are court results for the Observer area from Hastings Magistrates' Court from October 6 - October 12.
+The following are court results for the Observer area from Hastings Magistrates' Court from March 23 to April 5.

-Luke Jackson (aged 40), of Beauport Park, Hastings Road, St Leonards, pleaded guilty to driving a Ford Ka on Sedlescombe Road North on August 20, with the drug Benzoylecgonine in his system.
-He also pleaded guilty to being in possession of a quantity of cocaine.
-He was fined £200 and banned from driving for one year.
+Jack Jackson (aged 20), of Wentworth Way, St Leonards, pleaded guilty to driving a vehicle on Crowhurst Road, St Leonards, on January 13 with cannabis in his blood stream.
+He was fined £120 and banned from driving for one year.

 Don’t miss out on all the latest breaking news where you live.